Before you read the FAQs there are a few points that are

 Placement is never automatic.
 We have clear acceptance criteria for all students that have to be met.

 We are a primary school offering education to ages 4 to 12.
-We have a year 7 class, known as the Group8Academy, specialising in preparation for the transition to secondary education.
+We have a year 7 class, our Group 8, specialising in preparation for the transition to secondary education.

 We have high expectations of our staff and of our students.